aaugustin/mtefd/multiple-template-engines.rst

 Packaging
 ~~~~~~~~~

-Jinja2 becomes an optional dependency of Django.
+Jinja2 will become an optional dependency of Django.

 Settings
 ~~~~~~~~